jmwind/jmwind.dev/src/content/blog/layerinitis.md

 nextpost: autonomy-alignment
 ---

-Another common question I’m answering working with scaling tech companies is…

-Question: What virus infects growing engineering orgs the most?
+Layerinitis is the virus infects growing engineering orgs the most.

-Answer: Layerinitis.
-Let me explain...

-![3_1477399259829866504](/images/layerinitis/stack.png)
-<sup>\* image adapted from [xkcd](https://xkcd.com/2347/)</sup>

 As your eng org grows you have to organize into teams.
 Companies start with shared ownership of the code base and small project teams that form and disband.
 It's a good model, but past 50+ engineers that falls apart...

+![3_1477399259829866504](/images/layerinitis/stack.png)
+<sup>\* image adapted from [xkcd](https://xkcd.com/2347/)</sup>

 In 2015 at Shopify there was a busy file called api_client.rb.
-I spoke to the last 20 committers.
+I decided to look up the last 20 committers and talk about the reason for changes they made.
 Everyone was adding new attributes, but when asked why the answer was "I was just following what the previous committer did" an "had a deadline".

 The design philosophy of that entire area of Shopify was shared across everyone.
 But there was no real owner or steward.
-As they say... the fastest way to starve a horse is to ask two people to feed it.
+As they say, the fastest way to starve a horse is to ask two people to feed it.

 So as you'd expect, as your org grows, you create teams that have stewardship for areas of your product.
+So that there's some architectural vision and stewardship about different areas.
+Not to mention that many gnarly and complex areas take time to master and you need continuity in knowledge.

-There's a lot of research that shows that code ownership increases the quality of software. [microsoft.com/en-us/research](https://www.microsoft.com/en-us/research/publication/code-ownership-and-software-quality-a-replication-study/)
+There's a lot of [research](https://www.microsoft.com/en-us/research/publication/code-ownership-and-software-quality-a-replication-study/) that shows that code ownership increases the quality of software.

-At this point you think you've got everything figured out.
+Now that you're in teams by subsystem, you think you've got everything figured out.
 You define boundaries in your software, modularity is good.
-You can reduce dependencies with good APIs, DDD, and increase the overall quality all at once.
+You can reduce dependencies with good APIs, practice DDD, and increase the overall quality all at once.
 You're winning!
 That was easy... right?

-We modularized somewhat retroactively at Shopify (read about it [shopify.engineering/deconstructing…](https://shopify.engineering/deconstructing-monolith-designing-software-maximizes-developer-productivity)) and we started with a modular architecture at [Eclipse.org](http://Eclipse.org) in 2000.
+We [modularized](https://shopify.engineering/deconstructing-monolith-designing-software-maximizes-developer-productivity), albeit somewhat retroactively, at Shopify.
+But it increased the quality of the product and people knew who to talk with about different areas.

 But what you didn't realize is that layerinitis has been lurking just waiting to attack your org.
 It's triggered right at that moment when you think you have the perfect architecture and team structure.
 And it hits hard.

 You also likely have PMs matched up to each team and you want them to be as independent as possible.
-You want to stay fast and nimble and your incentives are aligned for that (promotions, raises)...
+You want to stay fast and nimble and your incentives are aligned for that (promotions, raises).

-Then you realize that 80% of the projects that introduce new features or capabilities look like this:
+Then you realize that 80% of the projects that introduce new features or capabilities look like the diagram below.
+They don't fit nicely into one layer of your stack, they cross several.

 ![3_1477399273419403267](/images/layerinitis/stack-projects.jpg)

-But the code is always added at the top of your stack.
+Then you noticed that new code is always added at the top of your stack.
 This is a very human response by teams, you have incentives aligned to ship fast at the teams level and it's much easier to measure that vs if the code in the right spot for the long term health of your system.

 The technical definition for layerinitis is teams putting code where they are most comfortable while optimizing for speed vs putting the code where it belongs when considering a longer term perspective on the overall software system.